Chapter 4715-9 Dental Hygienists

 The Ohio state dental board will admit to examination only those persons who have graduated from a dental hygiene school or dental hygiene program which was accredited by the American dental association’s commission on dental accreditation at the time of graduation and who have met the requirements set forth in section 4715.21 of the Revised Code.

-Rule Amplifies: 4715.20, 4715.21
+Amplifies: 4715.20, 4715.21

-Prior Effective Dates: 08-01-74; 4-5-99
+Prior Effective Dates: 8/1/1974

-4715-9-03 Requirements for licensure for dental hygienists.
+Rule 4715-9-03 | Requirements for licensure for dental hygienists.

 (A) Applicants for licensure to practice dental hygiene as provided in section 4715.21 of the Revised Code, shall furnish satisfactory proof of the following on a form prescribed and provided by the state dental board:

-(2) He is of good moral character; and
+(2) Be of good moral character; and

 (B) Applicants for licensure to practice dental hygiene as provided in section 4715.27 of the Revised Code, shall furnish satisfactory proof of the following on a form prescribed and provided by the state dental board:

-(2) He is of good moral character; and
+(2) Be of good moral character; and

-(5) He holds a license in good standing from another state and has actively engaged in the legal and reputable practice of dental hygiene in another state or in the armed forces of the United States, the United States public health service, or the United States department of veterans’ affairs for five years immediately preceding application; and
+(5) Holds a license in good standing from another state and has actively engaged in the legal and reputable practice of dental hygiene in another state or in the armed forces of the United States, the United States public health service, or the United States department of veterans' affairs for five years immediately preceding application; and

 (C) Each applicant for licensure to practice dental hygiene shall successfully pass a jurisprudence examination approved by the state dental board on the statute and rules governing the practice of dental hygiene in the state of Ohio.

-Rule amplifies: RC 4715.21, 4715.27
+Amplifies: 4715.21, 4715.27

-4715-9-04 Dental hygiene teaching certificate.
+Rule 4715-9-04 | Dental hygiene teaching certificate.

 An application for a dental hygiene teaching certificate must be certified by the administrator of the dental hygiene school or program where the person is authorized to teach.
-The application shall contain a statement signed by the applicant as to his knowledge of the dental laws of the state.
-The certificate granted under the provisions of section 4715.27, of the Revised Code, shall be displayed in a conspicuous place in the institution.
+The application shall contain a statement signed by the applicant as to their knowledge of the dental laws of the state.
+The certificate granted under the provisions of section 4715.27 of the Revised Code, shall be displayed in a conspicuous place in the institution.

-Rule Amplifies: 4715.27
+Amplifies: 4715.27

-Prior Effective Dates: DE-9-04, 4-5-99
+Prior Effective Dates: 4/5/1999

-4715-9-05 Practice when the dentist is not physically present.
+Rule 4715-9-05 | Practice when the dentist is not physically present.

 (2) The dental hygienist has successfully completed a course approved by the state dental board in the identification and prevention of potential medical emergencies.
 This board approved course shall be taken through a permanent sponsor, shall be at least four hours in duration, and shall include, at a minimum, the following topics: